I often find that at the end of the year my sense of perspective is heightened and I generally feel a lot more motivated and excited about the future.

 Now, in order to hit their revenue and acquisition goals, the company needs to get to 70,000 Daily Active Users.
 But in order to hit their retention goal of 30%, each of those users needs to complete at least 3 projects successfully which they have calculated as a leading indicator of better retention.

-What you need to do is figure out the overall baselines for your North Star Metric, and how that number will need to change in order to impact your various OKRs.
+When creating your growth strategy, you need to figure out the overall baselines for your North Star Metric, and how that number will need to change in order to impact your various OKRs.

 Setting your OKRs and Inputs